theparthway/docs/docs/developers/merry/Merry.md

 ### Prerequisites

-Before using merry, ensure you have Docker installed and running on your system.
+Before using Merry, ensure you have Docker installed and running on your system.
 If not, you'll need to download and install Docker from the official [website](https://www.docker.com).

 ## Install using the script

-You can install merry using the following command.
+You can install Merry using the following command.

 ```bash
 curl https://get.merry.dev | bash